eddspidey/snakesNLadders/README.md

 ### 5. Player has to wait to get to exact end-point if he/she comes near the end, i.e, if the player is at 98, he/she has to wait until dice gives 1 or 2.

 ### NOTE : Player, Board and Jump classes were in my model directory but I mistakenly moved them to main directory and I didn't notice it until now, I'm out and I don't have the access to my system to fix it. :)

+##Future Plan :
+### 1. Use MockMvc to properly call the services and use them in Test cases instead of directly calling the services and validations.